hggumich/pdsnd_github/README.md

 ### Date created
-This project was created on Janurary 31, 2021
+This project was created on January 31, 2021

 ### Project Title
 Replace the Project Title